 - Be a U.S. citizen, U.S. national or permanent resident;

 - Be an ASCO member.
 Residents may be able to obtain a FREE ASCO membership by joining here: http://www.asco.org/membership/member-benefits/students-non-oncology-residents;

 - Have a record of good academic standing; and

 - Be of an underrepresented population.
 Underrepresented in medicine (URM) is defined according to the Association of American Medical Colleges definition, as “those racial and ethnic populations that are underrepresented in the medical profession relative to their numbers in the general population.”
 For the purposes of this program, races and ethnicities that have been identified as URM coincide with those in ASCO Workforce Diversity Strategic Plan, which “include but are not limited to American Indian/Alaska Native, black/African American, Hispanic/Latino, and Native Hawaiian/Other Pacific Islander.”

-All applications must be submitted in accordance to the requirements and instructions in the Resident Travel Award Request for Applications (RFA).
+All applications must be submitted in accordance to the requirements and instructions in the Resident Travel Award Request for Applications (RFA), which will be available by August 1st.
 All application materials must be in English and must be submitted through the Grants Portal.
 Paper applications or applications sent by e-mail or fax will not be accepted.

 The Resident Travel Award was first awarded in 2009.
-To date, we have provided financial support for 77 physician residents from underrepresented populations to attend the ASCO Annual Meeting.
+As of 2019, Conquer Cancer has provided financial support for 89 physician residents from underrepresented populations to attend the ASCO Annual Meeting.

 The 2018 Resident Travel Award for Underrepresented Populations is supported by: